There is often a need to plan multiple scenarios before feeling comfortable with the numbers you are submitting.

-Note from IBM: A Sandbox is not a copy paste of your data, but a separate layer of your own data values that you have entered on top of the base data (which are stored as deltas vs. base).
-This distinction provides a significant performance and storage improvement.
+Note from IBM: A Sandbox is not a copy-paste of your data, but a separate layer of your own data values that you have entered on top of the base data (which are stored as deltas vs. base).
+This distinction provides significant performance and storage improvement.

 Although this capability has been around a while, there has been quite a significant change to this capability.
 With Planning Analytics, sandboxes become available as a virtual dimension.